 - Reduce meat consumption, especially red meat.
 Substitute fish, poultry, or beans for meat.
 If you eat meat, make sure it’s lean, antibiotic-free, and keep portions small.

 - Enjoy limited amounts of dairy.
 Eat low-fat Greek or plain yogurt and small amounts of a variety of cheeses.
 No sweet yogurt (those are sugar bombs); it’s better to get plain yogurt and sweeten it with honey or maple syrup or stevia.
+Even better, make your own yogurt or kefir.

 - Spice it up.
 Herbs and spices boost flavors.